info [at] nonfiction.design

 Design & Philosophy

-We are very small, and like to keep it that way.
-That doesn't mean we can't take on big projects.
+We are small, and like to keep it that way.
+That doesn't mean we haven't taken on big projects.
 We are exclusively made of highly experienced, intelligent, efficient and well-rounded designers.
 This means no intern is going to run your project, ever.
 This is the only way we can guarantee the highest quality of work for each of our clients, from startup to big corporation.

 What is your design philosophy?

 Fun and sophistication.
-We bring together design and engineering to ensure innovative product development and beautiful products down to the last detail.
+We bring together design and engineering to ensure innovative product development and beautiful objects down to the last detail.

 How do you work?

 We utilize a four-step process: Discover problems and identify opportunities, Design solutions (sketch, 3D modeling, prototyping), followed by a Refinement phase and finally the Delivery of files.
-Following this process, we offer extended services to ensure design intent is kept through the complexities of manufacturing.
+Following this process, we offer extended services to ensure design intent is kept through the complexities of product development and manufacturing.

-Throughout the whole process, we collaborate with the client, making decisions together, and advising them on calculated risks.
+Throughout the whole process, we collaborate with the client, PD firm and CM, making decisions together, and advising them on calculated risks.

 How do you approach sustainability?

 Plastic is inherent to mass manufacturing, and we cannot always replace it with a more sustainable material.
-In those cases, we strive to create beautiful products that people want to own for years.
-We call it sustainability through desire.
+In those cases, we strive to create beautiful products that people will own for years.
+We have extensive experience using manufacturing processes that limit or eliminate wasted materials, practice design for disassembly when applicable.
+We also use recycled and recyclable materials, non-toxic materials and finishes when it makes a difference.

 Manufacturing & Engineering